LIGHT SNOW TODAY... THEN, A WINTER STORM TOMORROW NIGHT

 FRIDAY: NE 5-15+ MPH

-TODAY: Cloudy with light snow...
+TODAY: Cloudy with light snow or a wintry mix...
 A slushy coating to 2″ possible.
 Turning breezy.
-HIGH: 35
+HIGH: 36

 Copyright 2021 WBAY.
 All rights reserved.